romovpa/ecmlpkdd2016-otp-bank-upselling/README.md

 ## Prediction model

-To build classification model, the model of choice was XGBoost with binary classification objective and default parameter settings:
+To build classification model, the model of choice was [XGBoost](https://xgboost.readthedocs.io/) with binary classification objective and default parameter settings:
-- maximal tree depth = 3
+- maximum tree depth = 3
 - 100 iterations
 - learning rate = 0.1
 We tried to tune maximum tree depth, learning rate and different chemes of filling missing values, but default settings were sufficient for our score.

-Simple cross-validation didn't provide any significant accuracy gain.
-Moreover, fair corss-validation wasn't feasible due to little data and lack of year-to-year overlaps.
+Tuning parameters such as maximum tree depth, learning rate and several schemes of filling missing values didn't provide any significant gain on AUC-ROC estimated with simple stratified cross-validation on the one year data.
+Moreover, fair cross-validation wasn't feasible due to lack of year-to-year overlaps.
 Hence the idea was to stick with the Occam's Razor and build a simple yet reasonable model to counter potential overfitting.

 ## How to reproduce the results